flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### SetUserSettings
-### Sets the user settings like multi-factor authentication (MFA).
+> Sets the user settings like multi-factor authentication (MFA).
 If MFA is to be removed for a particular attribute pass the attribute with code delivery as null.
-If null list is passed, all MFA options are removed.
+If null list is passed, all MFA options are removed.<br/>

 #### Input Parameters
 * `Action` - _required_